 Take note that flowering is dependent on the proper growing conditions more so that the plant’s age, so the timeline of the hoya lacunose blooming is based on how you care for it.
-So while all Hoya lacunosas can bloom, not all of them can, especially without the right amount of light.
+So while all Hoya Hoya Lacunosa can bloom, not all of them WILL, especially without the right amount of light.

 Yes, you can grow hoya lacunose with artificial lights and expect them to bloom.
 They can bloom under fluorescent lights, as long as they are kept on for at least 12 hours a day.
 If ever your area doesn’t have as much sunlight as the plant requires, then artificial grow lights work just as well.

-If you have young cuttings, then opt for a small 4-inch pot, which would be good enough for around 6 months.
-Afterward, you can transfer the plant to a 10-inch hanging basket, which will thrive well for 2 years or longer.
+If you have young cuttings, then opt for a small 4-inch pot, which would be good enough for around six months.
+Afterward, you can transfer the plant to a 10-inch hanging basket, which will thrive well for two years or longer.

-5. How can I use the Hoya lacunose?
+5. How Can I Use the Hoya Lacunosa?

-The hoya lacunose is great for its appearance, brightening up any room.
+The Hoya Lacunosa is great for its appearance, brightening up any room.
 It is also used in Chinese medicine for treating bug bites or other similar ailments.

 This plant would also attract pollinators such as birds and butterflies, improving your garden’s environment.

-6. Can I find the hoya lacunose anywhere?
+6. Where Can I Find the Hoya Lacunosa?